inunoriginal1/66daysofdata/README.md

 ### Day 48 (03/04/2021): Mini-project

 Drawing inspiration from an ESPN article I read a couple weeks ago, I discovered the `basketball-reference-scraper` package tonight and decided to start scratching that itch.
 Wrote a bit of Python code tonight to get the ball rolling.
 Frankly, I've already stayed up later than I intended to because I got in a bit of a groove and wanted to keep digging into this new toy.
 Sleep is important though so I'm pulling myself away for now.
 Goodnight!

+### Day 49 (03/06/2021): More (mini-)project

+After some more work on my mini-project, I think I answered the original question I was looking into.
+It was a fairly simple question (I think) but for better or worse, I feel inclined to keep digging.
+It feels like a bit of a waste to stop here!
+I'm going to give myself two weeks from today to work on this and we'll see what we can come up with.